drcandacemakedamoore/image-marker/README.md

 -
 Practical instructions for non-computer professionals without a strong background in computers:

+0.Download the program onto you computer.
-0. Figure out what kinds of computer system you want to run the program on- Windows?
+Figure out what kinds of computer system you want to run the program on- Windows?
 Linux?
 Max OS?
 Chances are high that if you do not have a strong background in computers you are running Windows or a Mac OS, and you do not have the neccesary libraries to make the program functional.
-You will need to download Anaconda.
+You will need to download Anaconda as well.
 Download Anaconda from https://www.anaconda.com/

 1. Start the Anaconda shell